Munda in India

 What Are Their Lives Like?

 The Munda have traditionally been farm laborers, woodcutters and basket weavers.
 They live in their own villages although some educated Munda have moved to the cities.
 They are endogamous, that is, they marry within their community.
 Society is patriarchal with older men ruling over the villages.
 A newly married couple lives with or near the husband's parents.
 Sons inherit land, houses and possessions.
 The main occupation of the Munda men and women is agriculture with most working fields owned by others.
-The Munda eat meat except for beef.
 Their main food is rice along with fruits and vegetables.
 The Munda have elaborate rituals to celebrate birth, death, engagement and marriage according to the Wikipedia article on the Munda.

 What Are Their Beliefs?

-Most of the Munda consider themselves Hindus.
-However, orthodox Hindus see the Munda as practicing a religion called Sarnaism, the religion of the holy woods or Sal trees.
-Followers of Sarnaism worship the Creator God, Dharmesh or Singbonga, and the Mother Earth Goddess, Chalapachho Devi.
+The Munda practice a religion called Sarnaism, the religion of the holy woods or Sal trees.
+Followers of Sarnaism worship the Creator God, Dharmesh or Singbonga and the Mother Earth Goddess, Chalapachho Devi.
 Those who practice Sarnaism worship in village temples or in sacred groves of Sal trees.
 Each village has one or more priests who lead in worship.
 A small percent of Munda call themselves Christians.

 What Are Their Needs?